tapeinosyne/hyphenation/README.md

 ### Normalization

-Hyphenation patterns for languages affected by normalization generally cover multiple forms, at the discretion of their authors, but are not guaranteed to.
+Hyphenation patterns for languages affected by normalization occasionally cover multiple forms, at the discretion of their authors, but most often they don’t.
 If you require `hyphenation` to operate strictly on strings in a known normalization form, as described by the [Unicode Standard Annex #15](http://unicode.org/reports/tr15/) and provided by the [`unicode-normalization`](https://github.com/unicode-rs/unicode-normalization) crate, you may specify it in your Cargo manifest, like so:

 ```toml
 [dependencies.hyphenation]